olalonde/proof-of-liabilities/README.md

 Partial tree verified successfuly!
 ```

-## Sites who implement blind-liability-proof
+## Sites that implement blind-liability-proof

-Make a pull request if you would like your site listed here.
+Send a pull request if you would like your site listed here.

 ## References